A characterization of Continuous Logic by using quantale-valued logics: Introduction

 \section{Introduction}

 S. Shelah and J. Stern proved in~\cite{ShSt78} that a first order attempt of study of classes of Banach Spaces has a ``bad'' behavior (this has a very high Hanf number, having a model-theoretical behavior similar to a second order logic of binary relations).
-This led to develop a suitable logic beyond first order logic, in order to do a suitable model-theoretic analysis of Banach Spaces.

-In \cite{ChKe66}, C. C. Chang and H. J. Keisler proposed a new logic with truth values within a compact Hausdorff topological space, which was the first time where the term {\it Continuous Logic} appeared.
+This led to develop a suitable logic beyond first order logic, in order to do a suitable model-theoretic analysis of Banach Spaces. \\ \\ In \cite{ChKe66}, C. C. Chang and H. J. Keisler proposed a new logic with truth values within a compact Hausdorff topological space, which was the first time where the term {\it Continuous Logic} appeared.
 They developed basics on Mathematical Logic in this book, but by then Model Theory had not been very developed (Morley's first order categoricity theorem had just been proved, and there was no stability theory by then).
 For some reason, people did not continue working on this kind of logic until it was rediscovered in the 90's by W. Henson and J. Iovino (see~\cite{HeIo02,Io95}) and later by I. Ben-Yaacov et al (see~\cite{BeBeHeUs}), but in the particular case by taking the truth values in the unitary interval $[0,1]$, focusing on the study of structures based on complete metric spaces (e.g. Hilbert spaces together with bounded operators -see~\cite{ArBe09}-, Banach spaces, Probability spaces -see \cite{BeHe04}-).
 This logic is known as {\it Continuous Logic} Because of some technical reasons, people working on Continuous Logic have to consider strong assumptions on the involved operators (e.g. boundness) in order to axiomatize classes of metric structures in this logic.
 This took us to the notion of {\it Metric Abstract Elementary Class} (see \cite{HiHy09,Za11}) for being able to deal with non-axiomatizable -in Continuous Logic- classes of complete metric structures.
-However, this approach does not consider topological spaces in general.
+However, this approach does not consider topological spaces in general. \\ \\

 Independently, Lawvere provided in~\cite{Law73} a framework in Category Theory for being able to consider a logic with generalized truth values in order to study metric spaces from this point of view.
-However, there is no a deep model-theoretic study in this paper.
+However, there is no a deep model-theoretic study in this paper. \\ \\